S-a-m-K/heart_disease_prediction/README.md

 <img width="911" alt="image" src="https://github.com/user-attachments/assets/9da48e37-6618-44be-b09c-c06287ce4317">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/c1d90ee0-2c43-44dc-9008-e6b8f654cec0">

 If you look at the patients' blood sugar, the result is rather sobering.
 Both parties are equally affected.
 There are also no significant differences between the sexes.
-Blood sugar levels alone do not seem to provide any clear predictions.
+Except that women with normal blood sugar levels seem to be more likely to suffer from heart disease.
+High blood sugar levels alone do not seem to provide any clear predictions.